KnpLabs/KnpUserBundle/README.markdown

 Installation
 ------------

-All the installation instructions are located in [documentation](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/index.md).
+All the installation instructions are located in  the documentation.

 License
 -------